-I don’t believe there is a fixed right way to settle puppy in to your home it’s new home the first few nights after being collected from it’s breeder.
-Finding out what the breeder has been doing the previous few weeks can give a new owner some insight in to what their puppy has been used too.
+I don’t believe there is a fixed right way to settle puppy in it’s new home the first few nights after being collected from it’s breeder.
+Finding out what the breeder has been doing the previous few weeks can give a new puppy parent some insight in to what their puppy has been used too.
 Whatever the situation though your new puppy is still without it’s siblings and has moved into a new environment with new people and possible other pets as well.

-I do feel it is a choice every new puppy owner has to make and it also very much depends on the personality of the individually puppy and for sure breed type characteristics can play a huge part in how easily your puppy will settle the first few nights.
+I do feel it is a choice every new puppy owner has to make and it very much depends on the personality of the individual puppy, how it had been reared, genetics and breed type characteristics can play a huge part in how easily your puppy will settle the first few nights.
 Certain breeds such as gundogs have been bred to have a close attachment with their human.
 Other breeds dislike being isolated but are fine if another dog or animal is with them.
 It is very much a case of having a plan set up that you are happy with and you have acquired all the necessary equipment prior and be prepared to tweak this as and if you need to.

 The method I recommend I have used myself for my own puppies and I have recommended to the puppy parents of puppies I have bred in the past.
-Even being a gundog breed every single puppy has slept through their first nights in another area of the home to their owners.
-Yes, there may have been a couple of minutes of whining on the owner departure but then puppy has settled for the night.
+Even being a gundog breed every single one of my puppies has slept through their first nights in another area of the home to their owners.
+Yes, there may have been a couple of minutes of whining on the owner departure but then puppy has re-settled for the night.
 This is the method I have passed onto to all my clients of many different breeds who have reported back happily on the successful settling of their new puppies.

 I am very conscious of separation anxiety problems later on so it worth seeing the early days through in allowing your puppy time to grow an independence in being able to settle on their own.
 Collecting your puppy in the morning is advantageous as your puppy will have some time to get to know you and have a nap in the day time before the first night experience.
 Indeed being there for your puppy and on hand for the first few weeks during the day builds bonds and gives your puppy a sense of security in it’s new home and this helps the puppy feel safe to be able to self entertain and to self sooth into restful sleep.
 Being on hand does not mean never leaving your puppy alone at all, day alone times are built up gradually whilst you puppy has nap times and this helps to continue the good night-time regime .